Blaina House – Cwmcelyn, Blaina.

-On the 1891 Census Mr Eugene Poulaine was living at an Address on Surgery Road, Blaina, which I believe was, or was part of Blaina House.
+On the 1891 census Mr Eugene Poulaine was living at an address on Surgery Road, Blaina, which I believe was, or was part of Blaina House.
 He was described as a French national, single and was the Manager of the Blast Furnaces.
-At his home was Mrs Mary A. Beynon of Brynmawr, Housekeeper and Mrs Ada Griffiths of Nantyglo a Servant.
+At his home was Mrs Mary A. Beynon of Brynmawr, a housekeeper and Mrs Ada Griffiths of Nantyglo a servant.

 In 1891 Mr Poulaine must have travelled back to Paris, France to get married.
 There is a marriage registered in France between a Mr Eugene Poulaine and Miss Marie Hortense Sifflet at this period.

 Mr and Mrs Poulaine were both of French descent.
 Mr Eugene Poulaine had been the Manager of the Pyle Works of Glamorganshire based in Blaina since 1886.